The purpose of these procedures is to ensure the safe and effective operation of our organisation and the fair and equal treatment of all employees.

 Where they cannot be resolved by these means then Lara Nichols, at its discretion, may involve a third party.
 This will be someone who can be seen as independent and may come from outside our organisation.

 Where more serious conflict arises between the expectations of employer and employee these procedures are designed to resolve issues in a fair and equitable manner.
 Where Lara Nichols feels they have a complaint against you the disciplinary procedure will be invoked.
 Behaviour that could give rise to such a complaint is outlined in the section on misconduct.
 If you feel you have a complaint against Lara Nichols you should raise a grievance.
 The method of doing so is outlined in the section on grievance procedure.

 These procedures apply to all employees of Lara Nichols whether they are part-time or full-time, permanent or temporary employees.
-However, if during the first three months of service or any probationary period (which may be extended), you fail to achieve satisfactory levels of behaviour or performance Lara Nichols may, at its discretion, omit some of the stages in this procedure, however there will always be at least one formal disciplinary meeting prior to any dismissal.
+However, if during any probationary period (which may be extended), you fail to achieve satisfactory levels of behaviour or performance Lara Nichols may, at its discretion, omit some of the stages in this procedure, however there will always be at least one formal disciplinary meeting prior to any dismissal.

 There is no requirement within our procedures for a grievance procedure to be concluded before a disciplinary procedure can be commenced.

 This procedure does not form part of your contract of employment.